Car Accident Compensation: The Types Of Loss You Can Claim With Examples Of Whiplash Compensation Amounts

 10. Lost income

 If you were unable to work as a result of your road accident you are entitled to claim lost income as a net amount – income after tax and national insurance is deducted.
-You can normally prove this amount with a letter from your employer.
+You can normally prove this amount with a letter from your employer or 13 weeks payslips prior to your accident.
 If you are self employed – you will need to show your lost income from your accounts.

 11. Nursing expense